Pumpapa/minimalmagic/content/TRS/TermRewriting.md

 As an example, consider a function `iszero` which tests if a number in the the *a-s-z-system* is zero.

 ```
 iszero(N) → false
 iszero(z) → true
 ```

-Using textual order this term rewriting system always returns false, but using specificity order the results always
+Using textual order this term rewriting system always returns false, but using specificity order the implementation behaves appropriately.

 To be honest, this TRS is unnecessarily confusing, especially for a programmer who is used to read code from top to bottom. *By convention,